Three Witnesses: Kirtland and Missouri

 Shortly after the publication of the Book of Mormon, Cowdery was instrumental in the nascent church’s missionary efforts.
 In 1830, Cowdery and Parley P. Pratt were called to serve a mission primarily aimed at Native Americans, which expanded the church into areas like Kirtland and Jackson County.
 Cowdery settled in Jackson County in 1831, but moved to Kirtland after the 1833 expulsion of the Mormons from the county.

 In Kirtland, he served as the editor of the church's newspaper, Messenger and Advocate, and was ordained Assistant President of the Church, a largely ceremonial role.
 In 1835, Cowdery was designated to serve a mission to Canada.

 Split with Smith

 By 1838, Cowdery and Smith had a number of disagreements, including doctrinal differences about the role of faith and works, the Kirtland Safety Society, and what Cowdery called Smith's "dirty, nasty, filthy affair" with Fanny Alger.
 Smith's growing reliance on Sidney Rigdon as his first counselor and differences over the management of finances and land in Missouri and Kirtland.
 Nine excommunication charges were brought against him in April, but Cowdery refused to attend the disciplinary session.
-Cowdery also refused a high council decision that he not sell lands on which he hoped to make a profit.
+Cowdery also refused a high council decision that he not sell lands in Jackson County.

 After Cowdery's excommunication on April 12, 1838, he taught school, practiced law, and became involved in Ohio political affairs.
 He joined the Methodist church in Tiffin, Ohio.
 He was chosen as editor for the Democratic paper in Seneca County, a position he lost as his association with Mormonism was discovered.

 After moving to Wisconsin, he was nominated for the state assembly, a race which he narrowly lost.
 His role in early Mormonism was hotly debated during the campaign; however, the Democrats upheld and defended Cowdery’s nomination, arguing he was "a man of sterling integrity, sound and vigorous intellect, and in every way worthy, honest and capable."